Webbernet/frefnet/README.md

 Frefnet::ContentTypeFinder.run(filename)
 ```

+### Post Request

+You can make use of the Frefnet 'presign_upload' route usually at '/frefnet/file/presign_upload' which accepts two parameters

+* `file_name` The original name of the file being uploaded.
+This is handy so what we can retain the filename when someone downloads the file again
+* `key_start_override` Usually frefnet will organise uploads in the `file_storage` folder in S3.
+This parameter allows you to override this and upload to a different spot if you would like

 ### Form Partials

 This partial will setup a form POST to amazon S3, with all the required fields.